 - If necessary, roll the block of Pork and secure with kitchen string, tying at 2-3cm intervals.
 Do not use nylon or plastic string.

-- Place the Pork in a pot or a large saucepan, add water to just enough to cover the Pork.
+- Place the Pork in a pot or a large saucepan, add just enough water to cover.
 Add Salt, Sake, Ginger, Garlic and Spring Onion.
 Bring it to the boil over high heat, then reduce the heat to low and simmer for 1.5 to 2 hours depending on the size of the Pork.
 Let it cool in the liquid.

 - While the Pork is cooking, make the marinade.
 Place Mirin in a small saucepan and bring to the boil, then add Soy Sauce and cook for 1 minute.
 Let it cool. *Note: If you don’t mind the alcohol that Mirin contains, you can just mix Mirin and Soy Sauce.